-There are three types of legal protection for consignors: the Uniform Commercial Code, state consignment laws, and written consignment agreements.
+There are three types of legal protection for consignors: the Uniform Commercial Code (UCC), state consignment laws, and written consignment agreements.
 You may, however, find some of the laws difficult to comprehend, inconsistent, and expensive to enforce.
 Below is a brief summary of these legal protections.

 The UCC is not always so helpful, however.
 Under the UCC, if a gallery files for bankruptcy, the gallery's creditors can seize your consigned goods as payment for the gallery's debts!
 In other words, anyone owed money by the gallery can take your crafts as payment.
 You must stand in line behind the other creditors in bankruptcy court and hope that the judge awards you some compensation for your consigned goods.